 No matter where you are, we can help.
-We come from where you are to help you succeed, by developing a clear picture of where you want to go, how to get there and the steps needed to facilitate that growth.
+We meet you where you are in order to help you succeed by developing a clear picture of where you want to go, how to get there, and the steps needed to facilitate that growth.

 7. WHAT HAPPENS IN A COACHING SESSION?

-During your coaching session your coach will explore your goals, vision, and dreams.
-Together you will develop a powerful strategy for achieving them, and choose what action is required to meet those objectives.
-Your coach will ask the questions and listen to your answers; offering powerful observations and practical advice when appropriate and they will make requests that will challenge you to step outside your self-imposed boundaries.
+During your coaching session, your coach will explore your goals, vision, and dreams.
+Together you will develop a powerful strategy for achieving them and choose what action is required to meet those objectives.
+Your coach will ask you questions and listen to your answers, offering powerful observations and practical advice when appropriate.
+They will make requests that will challenge you to step outside of your self-imposed boundaries.

 8. WHAT ARE SOME OF THE THINGS MY COACH WILL ASK ME TO DO?

 Your coach will challenge you to think differently and see your situation in a more positive light.
-You will take an honest look at your skills and resources; identifying the gaps between where you are and where you need to go; develop a plan of action and find the resources needed to reach your goals; and receive constructive feedback, be held accountable and enjoy the success from your efforts.
+You will take an honest look at your skills and resources, identifying the gaps between where you are and where you need to go, developing a plan of action, and finding the resources needed to reach your goals.
+At the same time, you will receive constructive feedback, be held accountable, and enjoy the success of your efforts.

 9. WHAT RESULTS CAN I EXPECT FOR MY BUSINESS FROM HIRING A COACH?

-You will see ways to shift your business from earning revenue to making a profit; learning how to attract clients rather than go after them; designing your business so that you enjoy going to work every day, and will have the peace of mind knowing your business will continue to flourish while you go on vacation.
+You will see ways to shift your business from earning revenue to making a profit, learn how to attract clients rather than go after them, design your business so that you enjoy going to work every day, and gain peace of mind from knowing your business will continue to flourish while you go on vacation.

-10. WHAT RESULTS CAN I EXPECT FOR ME?
+10. WHAT RESULTS CAN I EXPECT FOR MYSELF?

-You will feel energized, directed and have a clear sense of purpose.
+You will feel energized, directed, and have a clear sense of purpose.
 People excel when they are clear about what they want and why they want it.
-Clarity allows you to focus your energy and skills to bridge gaps between where you are and where you want to be.
-Our job is to help you be successful by helping you see what you want to achieve and take the necessary action.
+Clarity allows you to focus your energy and skills on bridging gaps between where you are and where you want to be.
+Our job is to help you be successful by helping you see what you want to achieve and taking the necessary actions to achieve it.